Search Engine Optimization (SEO)

 In addition to increasing your search ranking, headlines are also a great way to visually break up your content to make it easier and quicker for readers to scan.

 Headlines are automatically formatted in the CMS, just select which one you want from the dropdown menu.
-See [[CMS:Styles]] on how to apply these styles to your text.
+See [[CMS:Styles]] in the UMass Boston CMS wiki on how to apply these styles to your text.
 They appear like this:

 Two to six sub-headlines per page is ideal.
 After your headlines, use content that is rich in key phrases.